 - Unusual feeling keyboard or a keyboard that sits higher than usual.

 - Unexpected malfunctions when using the card reader or ATM.

 As skimming devices become more sophisticated, it can be difficult to tell if a terminal was tampered with.
 Because of this, it’s important to be proactive about fraud prevention:

 - Monitor your accounts regularly.
 The quicker fraudulent transactions are detected, the sooner your financial institution can help.
 Monitor your accounts regularly with online, mobile or telephone banking and notify your financial institution immediately if you suspect fraud on your accounts.

 - Avoid suspicious or unfamiliar card terminals or ATMs.
 Skimmers need to be manually installed, so the fraudster is likely to target less visible and low traffic locations.

 - Inspect the terminal before swiping or inserting your card, and shield your PIN from view when entering it.

 - Be aware of your surroundings and proximity to others.

 If you find a skimming device, report it to local law enforcement right away.
-If you fall prey to ATM skimming or notice suspicious activity on your Merrimack accounts, please contact us as soon as possible so that we can help protect your identity and accounts.
+If you fall prey to ATM skimming or notice suspicious activity on your Merrimack accounts, please contact us as soon as possible so we can help protect your identity and accounts.